-Objective: PP3 Working together

-Strategic Goal: Good communication and engagement between council and the community
+Objective:PP3 Working togetherStrategic Goal:Good communication and engagement between council and the community

-CSP Strategies Community Indicators Improve the communication and engagement Improve the level of community satisfaction between the Council and the community. with the provision of council information and Engage with all levels of government and level of engagement and consultation with the community other regional bodies on a regular basis to ensure all have a say in our common Increase the community's opportunity to direction. participate in Council's decision-making processes Partner with all stakeholders including local businesses, the not for profit and government sector, community groups and community members to achieve the strategic goals of our community Collaborate with and support community groups in delivering community support services Provide advocacy and educational support to community groups and organisations to facilitate grant opportunities for community programs
+CSP Strategies Community Indicators Improve the communication and engagement between the Council and the community.
+Engage with all levels of government and other regional bodies on a regular basis to ensure all have a say in our common direction.
+Partner with all stakeholders including local businesses, the not for profit and government sector, community groups and community members to achieve the strategic goals of our community Collaborate with and support community groups in delivering community support services Provide advocacy and educational support to community groups and organisations to facilitate grant opportunities for community programs with the provision of council information and level of engagement and consultation with the community Increase the community's opportunity to participate in Council's decision-making processes